doom/nectarine/README.md

 ## Requirements

-Nectarine requires Python 3.6 or above, and has been tested using Python 3.8.
+Nectarine requires Python 3.7 or above, and has been tested using Python 3.7 and 3.8.

 ## Installing